-- Submission of a complete college application to the admissions office prior to application deadline (if not currently enrolled) - Unconditional admission to the College; - Good standing with the College; - Submission of a completed application for the Associate Degree Nursing Program to the NW-SCC Nursing Office by the admission deadline: - Fall Admission: April 15th - Summer Admission: December 15th - Minimum of 18 ACT composite score (writing component not required), National or Residual, is required, and results must be submitted to the Admissions office.
+- Unconditional admission to the college and be in good standing with College. - Submission of a completed application for the Associate Degree Nursing Program by April 15th for fall admission annually.
+(Applications must be hand delivered to the nursing office on the Phil Campbell Campus or postmarked by the application deadline.) - A minimum of 2.50 cumulative grade point average on a 4.0 scale based on a required academic core courses for nursing and on clear academic status AND - Current or previous NWSCC students must have a minimum 2.0 GPA or higher at NWSCC - Transfer students must enter NWSCC on clear academic status (cumulative 2.0 GPA) - Students without prior college courses must have a minimum 2.50 cumulative high school GPA on all high school work attempted (including 12th grade) - Eligibility for English 101 and MTH 100 (Intermediate College Algebra) or higher as determined by college policy. - Submission of Official ACT score (national or residual) to the Admissions office.
+The writing component is not required.
+The ACT must have been taken by the application deadline.
+There is no minimum ACT composite score required (effective: fall 2024 application period).
 There is no expiration date on ACT for the nursing application.
-The nursing program does not accept the ACT Superscore. - Minimum of 2.50 cumulative grade point average on a 4.0 scale based on the required academic core courses for nursing AND - Current or previous NW-SCC students must have a minimum 2.0 GPA or higher at NW-SCC - Transfer students must enter NW-SCC on clear academic status (cumulative 2.0 GPA) - Students without prior college courses must have a minimum 2.50 cumulative high school GPA on all high school work attempted (including 12th grade) - Eligibility for: ENG 101 and MTH 100 or higher level as determined by college policy, and - Meeting the Eligibility Criteria required for nursing.
-(See Eligibility Criteria.)
+The nursing program does not accept the ACT Superscore. - Meeting the Eligibility Criteria required for nursing.